How helpful was this page?

 If you stick with the default settings, the report will show all items that are currently loaned out, even if they're not yet overdue, but you can modify that in the Selections tab if you'd like.

-- Go to Tools > Reports.
+- Go to Operations > Reports.

 - Select the Circulation > Information category.